corlab/rtt-gazebo-world-plugin/README.md

 # rtt-gazebo-world-plugin
-Gazebo world plugin to instantiate a RTT environment in side the Gazebo world.
+Gazebo world plugin to instantiate a RTT environment inside the Gazebo world.